delabassee/website-template/ex4.md

 The Java EE Security API can be extended.
 In this exerice, we will evolve our application to use a custom *IndendtityStore* instead of the *EmbeddedIdentityStore*.
 In the interreste of time, the *IdentityStore* we will develop will not be secure.

+In the servlet class, remove or comment the *@EmbeddedIdentityStoreDefinition* annotation.
+Now, create a java class named ...